-The Length softkey appears when the CSV, ASCII XY, or BIN formats are selected.
+The Length softkey is available when the CSV, ASCII XY, BIN, or ALB formats are selected.
 Length sets the number of data points that will be output to the file.
-Length can be set to 100, 250, 500, or 1000 when the acquisition is running or more when the acquisition is stopped.
+Length can be set to 100, 250, 500, or 1000 when the acquisition is running, or more when the acquisition is stopped.
 However, if serial decode is on, the full record length is always output.

 Only displayed data points are output.
-Therefore, you need to adjust the Horizontal controls to display the data you want to save.
+Therefore, adjust the Horizontal controls to display the data you want to save.